18F/joining-18f/_positions/hud-fellow-technical-architect.md

 description: Technical Architect job posting for HUD's innovation fellowship program.
 ---

-*Please Note: This role is for the US Department of Housing and Urban Development's innovation fellowship program, not 18F.*
+*Please note: This role is for the US Department of Housing and Urban Development's innovation fellowship program, not 18F.*

 #Technical Architect